adetante/hadiscover/README.md

 It have been created to be used in parallel of my [Dockreg](https://github.com/adetante/dockreg) tool which does Docker container registration in etcd (see [my blog post](adetante.github.io/articles/service-discovery-with-docker-2)).

+For more information and for build instruction, please read my post about [Service Discovery with HAproxy](http://adetante.github.io/articles/service-discovery-haproxy).

 ## Config file

 hadiscover uses a [go text template](http://golang.org/pkg/text/template) to generate the haproxy configuration.
 For example: